long-kim/oisp-buddy/README.md

 # oisp-buddy
-- Practice on Software Engineering
+- This project is made for "Practice on Software Engineering"
 - (Long Kim, Thinh Tran, Nhu Vo, An Nguyen, Duy Ly)

 ## Summary